No-arbitrage of second kind in countable markets with proportional transaction costs: Introduction

-This approach, although not num\'eraire free, allows to bound the global amount invested in the different subsets of assets, by viewing $K_t$ as a subset of $l^1$, while leaving open the possibility of finding a process $Z$ such that such $Z_t$ lies in the interior of $K'_t$ a.s., i.e. such that $\hat Z:=ZS$ still satisfies $\hat Z^j_t/\hat Z^i_t<\pi^{ij}_t$ for all $i,j$.
+This approach, although not num\'eraire free, allows us to bound the global amount invested in the different subsets of assets, by viewing $K_t$ as a subset of~$l^1$, while leaving open the possibility of finding a process $Z$ such that such $Z_t$ lies in the interior of $K^*_t$ a.s., that is, such that $\hat Z:=ZS$ still satisfies $\hat Z^j_t/\hat Z^i_t<\pi^{ij}_t$ for all $i,j$.

 We shall see below that, under a suitable no-arbitrage condition, one can actually choose $Z$ in such a way that $ZS$ is a martingale, thus recovering the above interpretation in terms of arbitrage free fictitious market.
-Moreover, we shall show that the set of terminal wealths induced by financial strategies defined as above is indeed closed in a suitable sense, see Theorem \ref{thm fermeture faible} and Theorem \ref{thm ST Fatou closure}.
-This means that we do not need to consider an additional closure operation in order to build a nice duality theory or to discuss optimal portfolio management problems, as it is the case in frictionless markets (cf. \cite{E.T Bond Completeness} and \cite{T09} for a comparison with continuous time settings).
+Moreover, we shall show that the set of terminal wealths induced by financial strategies defined as above is indeed closed in a suitable sense; see Theorems~\ref{thmSTFatouclosure} and \ref{thmfermeturefaible}.
+This means that we do not need to consider an additional closure operation in order to build a nice duality theory or to discuss optimal portfolio management problems, as it is the case in frictionless markets; cf.~\cite{ETBondCompleteness} and~\cite{T09} for a comparison with continuous time settings.

 Another difficulty actually comes from the notion of no-arbitrage to be used in such a context.
-First, we should note that various, a-priori not equivalent, notions of no-arbitrage opportunities can be used in models with proportional transaction costs.
-We refer to \cite{Kab-Saf} for a complete presentation and only mention one important point: the proofs of the closure properties, of the set of attainable claims, obtained in \cite{KSR01} and \cite{schach}, under the strict no-arbitrage and the robust no-arbitrage property, heavily rely on the fact that the boundary of the unit ball is closed in $\R^d$ (for the pointwise convergence).
+First, we should note that various, a priori not equivalent, notions of no-arbitrage opportunities can be used in models with proportional transaction costs.
+We refer to~\cite{Kab-Saf} for a complete presentation and only mention one important point: the proofs of the closure properties, of the set of attainable claims, obtained in~\cite{KSR01} and~\cite{schach}, under the strict no-arbitrage and the robust no-arbitrage property, heavily rely on the fact that the boundary of the unit ball is closed in $\R^d$ (for the pointwise convergence).
 This is no more true, for the pointwise convergence, when working in $l^1$ viewed as a subspace of $\R^\N$ with unit ball defined with $|\cdot|_{l^1}$.
-In particular, it does not seem that they can be reproduced in our infinite dimensional setting.
+In particular, it does not seem that they can be reproduced in our infinite-dimensional setting.